Writing Across the Curriculum

 - Popular Non-Fiction: Journalism, Features and Essays

 No scientist succeeds without the force of the written word.
 For a Field Naturalist or Ecological Planner, writing is a tool no less vital than a map or hand lens.
 In our Writing Program, we bring observations and ideas from field to page.
 Our foundation is "The Portfolio" – a suite of writing each student completes before graduation.
-Students generate The Portfolio from graduate coursework and related writing instruction and assignments over the course of four semesters.
+Students generate The Portfolio from graduate coursework and related writing instruction and assignments during our writing seminar, Professional Writing (PBIO/NR 333), over the course of four semesters.

 Our writing curriculum begins with the essentials for descriptive, intelligent, persuasive writing.
 These include: exuberance for the subject, discovering detail outside, discipline at the keyboard, effective language and grammar, wisdom beyond the obvious and the courage to break a few rules now and then.
 In our writing seminars, students read, write, discuss and edit great and lousy prose.